 Procedure

-A detailed medical history was taken for each patient which included duration of hair fall, history of any drugs intake, family history, history of any systemic disorder to exclude other causes of diffuse loss of hair.
+A detailed medical history was taken for each patient which included duration of hair fall, history of any drug intake, family history, history of any systemic disorder to exclude other causes of diffuse loss of hair.
 Smoking history was elicited since it can aggravate AGA.
 A thorough clinical examination was done and AGA was diagnosed.
 AGA grading as per the Hamilton Norwood scale, baseline clinical photography and dermoscopy (DermLite DL 4) was done in all patients.

 Simple randomisation was done by odd and even number and enrolled patients were allotted in two different groups.